kurtosis-tech/kardinal-playground/postgres-demo/README.md

 1. 🏗 Create a new Codespace from this repository.
 2. 🎉 Once setup is complete, run through the steps in the "Usage Guide" section.

-## 📊 About the Voting App
+## 📊 About the Online Boutique Store with Neon App

-The voting app is a simple application composed of two main components:

-1. A Python Flask web application that allows users to vote between two options.
-2. A Neon PostgreSQL database that stores the votes.

-This setup demonstrates a basic microservices architecture, making it an ideal example for showcasing Kardinal's capabilities in managing development environments.
+While the Online Boutique Store demo at the base of the repo connects to a Postgres DB managed in the cluster, this app is configured to rely on a Neon Postgres DB.

+Anytime Kardinal creates a dev flow that requires creating a "dev" version of the Neon DB, Kardinal will utilize the [neon-db-plugin](https://github.com/kurtosis-tech/neondb-plugin) which contains logic to create a new Neon branch, and update any dev versions of services that depend on the Neon DB to point to the dev branch.

+To learn more about how Kardinal's plugin mechanism works, refer to or [plugin](https://kardinal.dev/docs/concepts/plugins) documentation.
+For now, let's see how this works in action!

 ## 🗺 Usage Guide